w0rmhol3/w0rmhol3-Blog/source/_posts/SherpaCTF.md

 So you think, hmm what did i just get? a bunch of decimal points, what to do?

-The final step of this challenge is to convert the decimal points into ascii using numpy library.
+The final step of this challenge is to round up the numbers and convert the decimal points into ascii using numpy library.
 GPT POWERRRRR

 round.py: